2018 Sunrisers Hyderabad season: Reaction

-The Sunrisers captain Kane Williamson praised Rashid Khan for his extremely successful IPL stint.
+The Sunrisers captain Kane Williamson praised Rashid Khan for his IPL stint.
 He said, “He’s a world-class player.
 It’s always a pleasure to face him at the nets and against him as well in the near future.
 The full package Rashid is, it is great to have him in the side and he had a brilliant year.”

 Despite the loss in the final to the Chennai Super Kings, Sunrisers coach Tom Moody was satisfied with his team's overall performance in the season.
 He said, “At the end, we ended on the top of the table.
 We played well at home and away as well.
 As a full package, we are very satisfied.”
 Moody also praised Williamson, saying, “Kane has shown the cricketing world that he can play all three formats with utmost authority.
 And when he's captain, every team is very lucky.
 We're fortunate to have him in our squad.
 He has truly been wonderful right throughout the tournament."
 He called Rashid "a terrific cricketer.”

 The Sunrisers' mentor V. V. S. Laxman also commented on the team's performance.
 He said, “Well, the three biggest positives for Sunrisers in this IPL were 1.
 Kane Williamson as captain and batsman; he was sensational.
 2. The way we won matches under tremendous pressure, defending low totals.
 3 The evolution of Rashid Khan as a high-impact bowler with his great consistency and wicket-taking ability”.
 “This is what we as a franchisee always take pride in — letting players express themselves freely on and off the field,” he added.

 Three Sunrisers players — Williamson, Rashid and Siddarth Kaul were featured in the CricBuzz Team XI of 2018 IPL.
 Both Williamson and Rashid were also featured in the ESPNcricinfo IPL team of the season.

 The 2018 season performances helped the IPL see its brand value jump by 19% to the estimated value of USD6.3 billion.
 The Sunrisers also saw the increase in their brand value which was estimated to be USD70 million in 2018, according to Duff & Phelps.